endrias34/FYS4150/doc/Project-3/README.md

 you to download 3d_simulation.zip from the codes and dragging the angle around as you wish.
 You will then
 be able to see Uranus and Neptune also.
 If you are a bit familiar with python plotting, you can also turn
 the axis on, to see the plane better.
 In this gif you will after a while see Pluto at the top,
-which actually have different orbit.
+which actually orbit in a different plane.
 The planet sizes is a heuristics approximations.

 <p align="center">
   <img src="Solar.gif">